benfjohnson/developer-dot/avatax/batch-file-reference.md

     <li>Click <b>Download</b> to receive a sample transaction file</li>
 </ul>

-<h3>List of Fields</h3>
+<h3>List of Required Fields</h3>

-The following fields correspond to the same fields in the CreateTransactionModel and are supported in batch files:
+The following fields correspond to the same fields in the CreateTransactionModel and are supported in batch files.
+You must fill in, at a minimum, these fields:

 <table class="styled-table">
     <tr>